mattrubin/Authenticator/README.md

 ## Dependencies

 Authenticator uses [Carthage](https://github.com/Carthage/Carthage) to manage its dependencies, but it does not currently use Carthage to build those dependencies.
-The dependent projects are checked out as submodules, are included in `Authenticator.xcworkspace`, and are built by Xcode as target dependencies of the Athenticator app.
+The dependent projects are checked out as submodules, are included in `Authenticator.xcworkspace`, and are built by Xcode as target dependencies of the Authenticator app.

 To check out the dependencies, simply follow the "Getting Started" instructions above.